open/close all folders

 - Not to mention the fact many of the NPCs are associated with specific games: the chess-themed Prospitian/Dersite fighters, the card-themed Midnight Crew and the billiards-themed Felt.

-- Avatar: The Last Airbender has four nations, each linked to an element, each with a crest and national colors which literally everyone wears.
-Each also has a main character with the national power (one of whom is the villain for the first two seasons or so).
+- Avatar: The Last Airbender has four nations, each linked to an element, a season, each with two crests — one to symbolize the nation itself, and one to symbolize its Bending art — and national colors which literally everyone wears.
+Each also has a main character with the national power and each is Fantasy Counterpart Culture for a real-life Asian nation note .
+Each Bending discipline is further associated with an animal that invented the form (except for Waterbending, which the Moon inspired).

 - Armies have marched under banners (specific colors of cloth and/or actual flags) for thousands of years.
 In many cases, individual divisions and regiments will even have their own colors and mascots.